LSU, football coach Ed Orgeron to part ways at end of season - WHIZ News

 LSU won nine games in 2017 and 10 in 2018 before everything came together in 2019, with Burrow and a slew of players who went on to become first-round NFL draft picks.
 That team was quickly stripped down of many of its key parts, with players entering the draft and key coaches leaving for other jobs.

-Co-offensive coordinator Joe Brady, credited with being the architect of a record-setting offense in 2019, left for an NFL gig with the Carolina Panthers and defensive coordinator Dave Aranda become the head coach at Baylor.
+Co-offensive coordinator Joe Brady, credited with being the architect of a record-setting offense in 2019, left for an NFL gig with the Carolina Panthers and defensive coordinator Dave Aranda became head coach at Baylor.

+Orgeron said he does not expect to be on a coaching staff next season, explaining that he wants to take stock of his life and spend more time with his three sons.

+“I’m 60 years old and I’ve coached for 37 years,” Orgeron said.
+“I think I’m going to have enough money to buy me a hamburger – maybe a double-meat cheeseburger.
+But I want to take a little time off to find out what direction I want to be in.”

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25